 Amazon offers comprehensive advertising solutions and targeting options for everyone.

 Sponsored products, Sponsored brands, Sponsored display ads – All these three play a unique role in optimizing your ad spend.

 However, you should pick the right advertising choice based on your funnel and optimize your PPC campaigns.

 Sponsored products: These ads appear in search results, within the listings, and allow you to drive keyword and product-specific campaigns.
-They are apt for growing sales, boost rankings, and more.
+They are apt for growing sales, boosting rankings, and more.

-Sponsored brand ads: These ads are great if you want to increase your brand presence, engage customers with your brand story, and are also valuable if you want to target generic search terms.
+Sponsored brand ads: These amazon sponsored brand ads are great if you want to increase your brand presence, engage customers with your brand story, and are also valuable if you want to target generic search terms.